 The Metropolitan Building actually is a Government Building.
 But anyway, you can get up with the elevator for free.

-From there you have a great view over the skyscrapers of Tokyo.
-Moreover, there is a restaurant in which you can listen to a piano concert while having this view over the city.
+From there you have a great view of the skyscrapers of Tokyo.
+Moreover, there is a restaurant in which you can listen to a piano concert while having this view of the city.
 (And yes, you guessed right.
 It is not really cheap to eat there)

 If you are not sure just follow the arrows and signs and you will find it eventually 😉